hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 the "Starting" and "Ending" fields and manually choose dates, before generating the report; otherwise, you will get an empty one.

+### Accounts and projects / Alerts / User administration

+These functions are to be used by FIRST team members only;
+access is blocked for equipment responsibles.

 ### Detailed Administration

 This selection switches view to an internal Django page, the system